leavez/cocoapods-developing-folder/README.md

     pod "SnapKit"
-    folder "frameworks/core" # 'frameworks/core' is just a relative path to podfile folder "modules"         #  it will import all pod in 'modules' folder and its subfolders end
+    folder "frameworks/core" # 'frameworks/core' is just a relative path to podfile folder "modules"         #  it will import all pod in 'modules' folder and its subfolders folder "libs", :inhibit_warnings => true  #  the option will apply to all pods in the libs folder end
 ```